The Horsecatcher: Plot

 The novel is set in the 1830s.
 Elk, a Southern Cheyenne adolescent, dresses plainly, does not care for ceremonials, has no interest in warfare and coup-counting and little more in hunting.
 He has undergone his fast, but nobody is quite able to figure out what his dream meant.
 He knows he is a disappointment to his father, Elk River, to his uncle Owl Friend, who founded a warrior society, and to his older brother Two Wolves.
 But he cannot help what is in his heart.
 He wants to be a tamer of wild horses.

-When we first meet Elk, he has slipped away from his village on a lone horse-hunt, hoping to catch Bear Colt.
-But despite hardship and deprivation and even almost getting accidentally killed by some of his own tribesmen, he succeeds, and that is worth the shaming he gets from his kin.
-Over the next two years Elk learns his chosen profession, along with the misunderstandings that come with it.
-Even when he bravely warns his village of approaching Kiowa raiders and kills one with his rabbit bow, he fails to see his accomplishment.
-Furthermore, after his brother is killed, along with his entire war party, he helps to save the tribe's great talismans.
-He then penetrates deep into Kiowa country, alone and afraid, to recover and bury the remains.
-For a culture that places great value on horses, it is surprising that no one seems ready to recognize what a real contribution he could make to his tribe.
+Elk has slipped away from his village on a lone horse-hunt, hoping to catch Bear Colt.
+After almost getting accidentally killed by some of his own tribesmen, he succeeds.
+Over the next two years Elk learns his chosen profession.
+He bravely warns his village of approaching Kiowa raiders and kills one with his rabbit bow.
+After his brother is killed, along with his entire war party, he helps to save the tribe's great talismans.
+He then penetrates deep into Kiowa country alone to recover and bury the remains.